Form 8.3 - The Vanguard Group, Inc.: Wm Morrison Supermarket plc

 (a) Purchases and sales

-Purchase/sale Class of relevant security Number of securities Price per unit 10p ordinary Sale 18,944 2.63 GBP
+Purchase/sale Class of relevant security Number of securities Price per unit 10p ordinary Purchase 6,877 2.62 GBP

 (b) Cash-settled derivative transactions